OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

 of its rehabilitation.
 The goal of this program is not to mandate actions.
-Habitat for Vets would instead expand the options availabile to veterans - especially dishonorably discharged veterans who do not qualify for many veteran aid programs - and allow veterans the option to take part in the creation of their own homes.
+Habitat for Vets would instead expand the options availabile to veterans - especially dishonorably discharged veterans who do not qualify for many veteran aid programs - and allow veterans the option to take part in the rehabilitation of their own homes.

 ### Veterans Serving Veterans ###